ctcchan/ctc-C.tools/README.md

     $ cp ctools /usr/local/bin
     $ export PATH=$PATH:/usr/local/bin

-...or simply run it with the executable file "ctools" while you are in the ctc-C.tools directory.
+...or simply run it with the executable file "ctools" while you are in the ctools directory.

     $ ./ctools